speexy/biopunk.kitchen/content/index.md

     text: >-
       From years of experiences in facilitating our community to face urgent issues of the time, concerning them, we realized it is needed something new.
-Is it climate change, the loss of biodiversity,chances and risks of new technologies & digitalization, health & food or equality, the understanding of living systems and their interaction with our sourroundings became more and more important.
+Is it climate change, the loss of biodiversity, chances and risks of new technologies & digitization, health & food or equality, the understanding of living systems and their interaction with our surroundings became more and more important.

-      Hence, designing a place that offers an interactive environment and supports creativity & collaboration for actively creating a sustainable future within a bio based society, was our answer.
-So we upgraded our machBar-Potsdam (fabLab), with open biolab facilities, to cultivate organisms and grow your own biological raw material, design your individual bio-based product and make IT.
+      Hence, our answer was to design a place that offers an interactive environment and supports creativity & collaboration for actively framing a sustainable future within a bio based society.
+So we upgraded our machBar-Potsdam (fabLab) in Oct.
+2018, with open bio-lab facilities, to cultivate organisms and grow own biological raw material, design bio-based ideas and build prototypes.

-      Our facilities are embedded into the community of a self-governed sozio-cultural youth center, called freiLand-Potsdam.
-Here cooperates more than 50 active stakeholder, which mission it is to empower young people to design a sustainable future.
+      Our DIY bio-facilities @machBar are embedded into the community of a self-governed cultural center; freiLand-Potsdam.
+Here are acting more than 50 stakeholder on an areal of 12 000 square meters and 5 buildings, which mission it is to empower young people to form a sustainable future.

-       combining local expertise and global networks in a creative environment

-      Community

-      machbar

-      WP

-      Freiland

-      Potsdam

-      Story

-      opening 13.10.2018

-      DiReBio

-      Funded by BMBF
+      The NGO Science Shop Potsdam funded the machBar Potsdam fabLab in 2012
+      @freiLand and is since then legally responsible for it.
+In addition the Science Shop acts as local network HUB for the freiLand community to regional partner in academia, tech, arts & economy (SME) as well as global networks for open science, open education & open innovation.
+Within a research project to regional strategies for bio based economy (DiReBio) funded by the German Ministry for Education and Science (BMBF), the Science Shop Potsdam is partner with University Potsdam and Leibniz Institute for Agricultural Engineering and Bioeconomy.
+Here we utilize the bio-lab facilities to include kids and young people in a future designing session to a regional bio-based economy.

       Follow us